InspectorChocolatey/Example-Libraries/NJ.Common.Audio/README.md

-# Requires CSCore nuget package
+# This project uses the following nuget package(s): CSCore